fairagro/D4.4.1_SciWIn_concept/report.md

 (​_A Multicloud Infrastructure for the NFDI_) would have ensured robust, well-integrated access to Reana clusters for users of SciWIn.
 Unfortunately, the MC4NFDI proposal was rejected in the 7th submission round.

+**Access** to SciWIn-Hub and other services, such as the _FAIRagro Searchable Inventory of Services and Data_ [@ewert2023, pp. 94-96] and compute instances, will be managed by the NFDI-wide Base4NFDI project IAM4NFDI, that is supported by the Working Group Identity and Access Management [@pempe2022].
+Integration of this AAI solution into FAIRagro is performed by FAIRagro Measure 4.2.
+**SciWIn-Client** will implement the respective authorization protocol.

 ![New ecosystem sketch\label{newecosystem}](system.svg){ width=15cm}